Hero – Bhakti Hi Shakti Hai

 Hero – Bhakti Hi Shakti Hai is an Indian superhero television series which aired on Hungama TV from 30 May 2005 to 9 August 2007.
-It is about the heroic deeds and adventures of a superhero called Hero, who is bestowed with out-of-this-world magical powers by the Goddess Durga to help him fight the criminals and supervillains.
+It is about the heroic deeds and adventures of a superhero called Hero, who is bestowed with out-of-this-world magical powers by Durga to help him fight the criminals and supervillains.
 Created by Arif Ali of UTV and directed by Waseem Sabir and Imtiaz Alam.
 It starred Sumeet Pathak.

 Synopsis

 The story revolves around a boy named Joy, who is disliked by most of his schoolmates.
 Due to his innocence and indomitable will, the goddess is impressed and gives him a magical ring through which he can transform himself into a superhero named "HERO".
 From this point on, Joy regularly saves the world from powerful supervillains like Virat and Samrat.